 - Graduate School E-mail Address: email@example.com

-- Please note that GRE scores will not be required of applicants for Fall 2021 admission consideration due to the COVID-19 pandemic.
+- Optional: GRE scores will not be required of applicants for Fall 2022 admission.

 - Faculty meet shortly after the December 1st deadline to review applications and identify candidates for admission.